jgyy/fcc-scrape/placeholder.md

 ---
-id: 5efc4f528d6a74d05e68af74
+id: 5efc518e8d6a74d05e68af75
-title: Part 55
+title: Part 56
 challengeType: 0
 ---

 # --description--

-There's another way to associate an `input` element's text with the element itself.
-You can nest the text within a `label` element and add a `for` attribute with the same value as the `input` element's `id` attribute.
+Add the `name` attribute with the value `personality` to the checkbox `input` element.

-Associate the text `Loving` with the checkbox by only nesting the text `Loving` in a `label` element and place it to the right side of the checkbox `input` element.
+While you won't notice this in the browser, doing this makes it easier for a server to process your web form, especially when there are multiple checkboxes.

 # --hints--